Asbestos: History & Its Link to Mesothelioma

 Passage of the Clean Air Act

-In 1970, passage of the federal Clean Air Act allowed Congress to regulate asbestos, but the hazardous material continues to be used in manufacturing some fire safety products.
+In 1970, the passage of the federal Clean Air Act allowed Congress to regulate asbestos, but the hazardous material continues to be used in manufacturing some fire safety products.
 In July of 1989, the Environmental Protection Agency, or EPA, issued a final rule banning most asbestos-containing products.
 Unfortunately, this ban was overturned in 1991 by the Fifth Circuit Court of Appeals in New Orleans.
-As a result of this decision, asbestos is used in products such as flooring felt, rollboard, and corrugated, commercial, or specialty paper.
+As a result of this decision, asbestos is used in products such as flooring felt, roll board, and corrugated, commercial, or specialty paper.
 The ruling does maintain the ban on using asbestos in products it had not been previously used in, meaning there are no new uses of asbestos.
 Special protections to prevent risky exposure to asbestos have been created, mostly in schools.
-Meanwhile, some manufacturers of products which contained asbestos have reformulated their products to make them less risky.
-While there are fewer cases of harmful exposure to asbestos these days, it’s dominance in building supplies prior to 1970 make it an ongoing concern for construction workers as well as anyone owning an older home.
+Meanwhile, some manufacturers of products that contained asbestos have reformulated their products to make them less risky.
+While there are fewer cases of harmful exposure to asbestos these days, it’s dominance in building supplies prior to 1970 makes it an ongoing concern for construction workers as well as anyone owning an older home.